jamesturk/rrl/README.md

 Your `RateLimiter` instance also has a method named `get_usage_since`, which takes four parameters:

-* `zone` - Which usage zone you're requesting usage information for.
 * `key` - Which key you're requesting usage information for.
 * `start` - Date that you'd like usage since, as a `datetime.date` object.
 * `end` - Optional end date if you'd only like usage within a certain window, otherwise the current day is used.